johnsonjh/txtelite/README.md

 You can send scripts to `txtelite` via redirection or pipes using a command such as `./txtelite < ./script.txt`.
-Two such scripts are included.
+An example script, `sinclair.txt`, is included.

 If you want input line-editing and command history, use [`rlwrap`](https://github.com/hanslub42/rlwrap), *i.e.*